 Cyberbullying can be a confusing issue, especially with the anonymity that the internet can offer perpetrators.
 Increasingly, it also happens alongside ‘real world’ bullying.
-In this document, we provide advice on assisting a child or parent who is concerned about the vile practice of cyberbullying.
+How can child helplines assist a child or parent concerned about the vile practice of cyberbullying?

 Discrimination and Hate Speech:

 Prejudice is often based solely on ignorance and fear of the different.
 It can be found online in discriminatory materials, websites and comments which have been made by a group or an individual – how can we help alleviate the distress felt by children when they encountering such things online?

 Grooming, the process of an adult developing an emotional connection with a child for the purposes of sexual abuse or exploitation, has no set pattern.
 Nowadays, there is often no intention to meet in person but rather to obtain sexual images online for future blackmail.
 How can we recognise grooming, and what can child helplines do to stop it?

 Illegal content – which in most countries includes child sexual abuse images and material – is extremely distressing to view.
 What can we do for children who have been exposed to illegal content or are concerned about it?

 Inappropriate content may not be illegal, but it encompasses anything that a child should not be exposed to – websites promoting anorexia, for instance.
 It can cause children to feel confused, shocked and scared.
 What practical advice can be given, and what red flags should we look out for when discussing inappropriate content found online?